nikhilrampal15/q2project/README.md

-Job Chaser
+#Job Chaser

-Our goal is to provide our clients with a place to research potential job opportunities and to record and keep track of possible outcomes.
+Job Chaser provides clients with a place to research potential job opportunities and to record and keep track of possible outcomes.

-We would like a user to be able to compare with others in order to land jobs.
+The goal is for a user to be able to compare with others in order to land jobs.
 Comparing interview questions and mutual connections can be crucial with getting an offer.

 | List of Technologies |
 | -------------------- |